1,637 total views, 10 views today

 We aim to make Psychreg an interesting and useful resource for people who share the same passion and interest.

-Our articles are written by a diverse group of writers – some by academics; some by those with lived experience of mental health; and some by our correspondents.
+Our articles are written by a diverse group of writers – some by researchers; some by those with lived experience of mental health; and some by our correspondents.

 We foster freedom of expression

-Mental health stories can show that people with mental health problems are cared about – that’s why we regularly publish them.
+Mental health stories can show that people with mental health issues are cared about – that’s why we regularly publish them.